embeddedartistry/embedded-resources/README.md

-# ea-docs
+# embedded-resources
-Embedded Artistry Templates & Documents
+Embedded Artistry Public Resources

+Contains templates, documents, and source code examples from embeddedartistry.com

 # requirements
 This repository requires git-lfs.
 If you do not have this installed, please visit https://git-lfs.github.com